gramineproject/gramine/Documentation/devel/features.md

    The emulation is currently implemented at the level of a single process.
 The emulation *may* work for multi-process applications, e.g., if the child process inherits the eventfd object but doesn't use it.
-However, multi-process support is brittle and thus disabled by default (Gramine will issue a warning).
-To enable it still, set the [`sys.experimental__allow_eventfd_fork` manifest option](../manifest-syntax.html#allowing-eventfd-in-multi-process-applications).
+However, all eventfds created in the parent process are marked as invalid in child processes, i.e. inter-process communication via eventfds is not allowed.

    Note that this secure version is *not* able to receive events from the host OS.